acorncache/acorn-cache/README.md

 ACORNCACHE_REDIS_PASSWORD="your_password"
 ```
 You may also choose to use memcached.
 If so, set the URL (including host and
-port) and, if you have SASL authentication username and password.
+port) and, if you have SASL authentication, username and password.

 ```
 ACORNCACHE_MEMCACHED_URL="your_url"